ajaspe/marlie/README.md

 Every layer has a set of images that define its properties, and all of them must have the same dimensions.

 ### SVBRDF Ward model
 The shape of the object is defined with a normal map, encoded as an RGB image so that N = 2 * (RGB) - vec3(1).
-The resulting vector N must be unitary, otherwise that pixel will be discarded.
+The resulting vector N must be unitary; otherwise, that pixel will be discarded.

 The appearance of the object is defined by three maps, which encode the following parameters of a Ward BRDF model:
- * `kd`: albedo, encoded with RGB, linear or sRGB.
+ * `kd`: albedo, encoded with RGB, linear, or sRGB.
  * `ks`: specular color, encoded with RGB, linear or sRGB.
  * `gloss`: a glossiness parameter, encoded with one channel (RGB valid too, will take only the Red channel).
 It is transformed to the alpha parameter of the original Ward formula using the following function.
  *